AussieSeaweed/gameservice/docs/source/examples.rst

    X   X   .
    .   .   .

-Note that the winner is the first player.
+Note that the winner in the above game scenario is the first player.

 More Information
 ----------------